renaissance-publishing/renaissance/content/chapters/20-races.md

 Still, there are those that fear them.

 Most Mindsharing Dwarves live in the Haven Isles.
-A few have resettled in their traditional homeland, building a few Holds in the northeast of the Worldspine mountains; their distant kin have greeted them cooly (an understatement in the case of the Ground-Explorer Dwarves).
+A few have resettled in their traditional homeland, building a few Holds in the northeast of the Worldspine mountains; their distant kin have greeted them cooly (an understatement in the case of the Deep-Explorer Dwarves).

-#### Ground-Explorer Dwarves
+#### Deep-Explorer Dwarves

-Ground-Explorer Dwarves are a Dwarven subculture that has vanished into the depths, substantially withdrawing from the affairs of surface-dwellers and "shallow diggers".
+Deep-Explorer Dwarves are a Dwarven subculture that has vanished into the depths, substantially withdrawing from the affairs of surface-dwellers and "shallow diggers".
-The Ground-Explorer Dwarves' origins lie in the *Lun*, a confederation of Dwarven holds in the northeastern peaks of the Worldspine mountains.
+The Deep-Explorer Dwarves' origins lie in the *Lun*, a confederation of Dwarven holds in the northeastern peaks of the Worldspine mountains.
 Independent and individualistic, they where not among the holds that joined the Commonwealth.
 In CY 514, a community of Dwarves from the Haven Isles settled in an abandoned Hold near the territory of the *Lun*; these Dwarves had brought the *Fahra* with them, and began to culture and experiment with the symbiotic organism.

 The fiercely individualistic *Lun* where horrified; they feared what their new neighbors might become, and were particularly alarmed that their hold was in a position to close off the *Lun*'s path out of the Worldspine Mountains.
 The *Lun* sought a refuge that the *Fahrat* could never breach, and a path of escape that they could never cut off; they began digging deeper underground in CY 517, and by CY 533 they had almost entirely withdrawn from the surface—their former settlements where now little more than heavily-fortified trading-posts.

-Today, little is known about the Ground-Explorer Dwarves—called the *Drahrat* in their own language, a deliberate dig at the *Fahrat*.
+Today, little is known about the Deep-Explorer Dwarves—called the *Drahrat* in their own language, a deliberate dig at the *Fahrat*.

-See also *Ground-Explorer Dwarves* in *Other Factions*.
+See also *Deep-Explorer Dwarves* in *Other Factions*.

 **Vitals**